-The optimal dose of the Pfs25-IMX313/Matrix-M1 vaccine is not yet known.
-The aim of this initial study is to assess the safety of the Pfs25-IMX313 protein at a dose of 10μg (micrograms).
-Therefore, all volunteers will receive the same dose of the vaccine, at each of the three vaccinations.
-We will also assess the body's immune response at this dose.
-If demonstrated to be safe, a future study will look at the safety and immune response to the vaccine in different doses, with different dosing schedules of the protein.
+The optimal dose of the vaccine is not yet known.
+The aim of this initial study is to assess the safety of the Pvs25-IMX313 protein at various doses.
+The volunteers will be allocated to one of three groups and each group will receive a different dosing regime of the vaccine, as detailed below.
+We will also assess the body's immune response at the different doses.

-Based on previous studies, the optimal dose of the adjuvant Matrix-M1 is 50μg.
-This is the dose that we will be using in this trial, in combination with the Pfs25-IMX313 protein.
+Based on previous studies, the optimal dose of the adjuvant Matrix-M1 is 50 μ g (micrograms).
+This is the dose that we will be using in this trial, in combination with the Pvs25-IMX313 protein.